L0rentz/Dante/README.md

 through in order to reach purgatory.
 The goal of this project is to generate mazes (in a reasonable amount of time), solve them (in a reasonable amount of time), and print the solution.

+## Algorithms

+The generator use a recursive backtracking algorithm to dig.
+The solver uses first the dead-end filling and then the breadth first search, the A-star is also available, just replace the breadth first search call by this one in the solver main.

 ## Authorized functions